 The purpose of the CMP is to 1) monitor and analyze the performance of facilities and services; 2) develop strategies for the management of congestion based on the results of monitoring; and 3) move those strategies into the implementation stage by providing decision makers in the region with information and recommendations for the improvement of transportation system performance.
 The CMP monitors roadways and park-and-ride facilities in the MPO region for safety, congestion, and mobility, and identifies "problem" locations.
 Projects that help address problems identified in the most recent CMP monitoring were considered for inclusion in this UPWP.
-Examples include Priority Corridors for LRTP Needs Assessment: FFY 2016 (page 6-XX), and Safety and Operations at Selected Intersections: FFY 2016 (page 6-XX) (both UPWP Committee-recommended projects).
-Work being done in the FFY 2016 UPWP to support the CMP is detailed on page 6-XX.
-(Note: This paragraph will be updated as needed depending on the projects ultimately approved by the MPO.)
+Examples include Priority Corridors for LRTP Needs Assessment: FFY 2016 (page 6-32), and Safety and Operations at Selected Intersections: FFY 2016 (page 6-35).
+Work being done in the FFY 2016 UPWP to support the CMP is detailed on page 6-9.